Retention is a vital component when forming a strong and sustainable club. It will set the club up for future growth and success.

 - Ability to provide and receive feedback from the club committee

-Even if there is only one applicant – the club should do the due diligence to ensure the coach meets the club’s needs.
+- Even if there is only one applicant – the club should do due diligence to ensure the coach meets the club’s needs.
 If there are gaps, consider potential measures like extra training or development opportunities to ensure the coach delivers a positive experience for the players.